pBouillon/PocketBase.Net/README.md

 > [!WARNING]
 > Some features available in the PocketBase web API are not yet implemented.
-> For example, relationships, selected fields, ordering and other things are not yet supported but should be in a near future.
+> For example, relationships, selected fields and other things are not yet supported but should be in a near future.

 Using the repository, you can list the records in the collection using `GetRecords`: